4everlynn/kinnara/README.md

 ```

-&nbsp;&nbsp;&nbsp;&nbsp;Obviously, this method is extremely undesirable.
+Obviously, this method is extremely undesirable.
 It will make the API version difficult to manage.
 Once the API version is upgraded,
 the paths are scattered in various code files.